Originate/exosphere/README.md

   {
     requestId: <the ID of this message, as a UUID>
     payload: <optional, a string, array, hash, or null>
-    responseTo: <optional, the requestId of the command responded to }
+    responseTo: <optional, the requestId of the message responded to }
   ```